 Integrated Pest Management Plan - Methods of Control

-The City of St. Albert has developed its own Integrated Pest Management (IPM) Plan which is used to prevent and manage all weed control problems within St. Albert.
-The crew at Public Works boasts up to five Certified Pesticide Applicators to carry out this plan.
-For more information on how the City uses this plan and to download and view the City of St. Albert's IPM Plan please visit Pest Control.
+The City of St. Albert has developed its own Integrated Pest Management (IPM) Plan, which is used to prevent and manage all weed control problems within St. Albert.
+The team at Public Operations (formerly Public Works) boasts up to five Certified Pesticide Applicators to carry out this plan.
+For more information on how the City uses this plan and to download and view the City of St. Albert's IPM Plan, please visit the Pest Control page.

-The Provincial Weed Control Act and the Agricultural Pest Act contain regulations that identify various plants as weeds respectively.
-These lists are by no means comprehensive, particularly in relation to introduced species that have negatively impacted natural environment parks.
+The Provincial Weed Control Act and the Agricultural Pest Act contain regulations that identify various plants as weeds, respectively.
+These lists are by no means comprehensive, particularly concerning introduced species that have negatively impacted natural environment parks.

-The Weed Control Act places plants into three categories:
+The Weed Control Act places plants into two categories:

-- Prohibited (Restricted) Noxious (eg. Himalayan Balsam, Flowering Rush, and Garlic Mustard)
+- Prohibited Noxious (Restricted) (e.g. Himalayan Balsam, Flowering Rush, Garlic Mustard, etc.)

-- Noxious (eg. Scentless Camomile and Canada Thistle)
+- Noxious (e.g. Scentless Camomile, Burdock and Canada Thistle, etc.)

 Types of Weeds

 Restricted weeds are required by law to be removed because of their competitive nature and the threat they pose to agriculture and the environment due to their ability to spread rapidly and the difficulty involved to control them.
-The City ensures that these types of weeds are destroyed in accordance with this legislation.
+The City ensures that these types of weeds are destroyed following this legislation.